 Video Recording (optional):

-Speakers can submit a video recording for their talks.
-We recommend using Zoom record the talk.
+Speakers can submit a video recording of their talks.
+We recommend using Zoom to record the talk.
 Information on how to record a Zoom talk can be found here: